Home - Vegetables - Golden Cauliflower Soup (Vegan)

 Instructions

 • In a large pot, cook the onion in the oil over medium heat until softened.
-Stir in the turmeric and cayenne and cook for a few seconds to bloom the spices in the oil.
+Stir in the curry powder, cumin and cayenne and cook for a few seconds to bloom the spices in the oil.

-• Add the cauliflower, potato and apples.
+• Add the cauliflower and potato.
 Stir together, and cook for a minute or two.

-• Add 5 cups water (or vegetable stock), coconut milk, 2 teaspoons salt and black pepper to taste.
+• Add the broth, coconut milk, 2 teaspoons salt and black pepper to taste.
 Bring to a simmer, then lower the heat and partially cover the pan.
-Cook 25 minutes, or until the vegetables are tender when pierced.
+Cook 20 minutes, or until the vegetables are tender when pierced.

 • Let the mixture cool slightly.
 Scoop out and reserve 1 cup cauliflower florets, then puree the rest of the soup in a blender in 2 or 3 batches, or directly in the pot with an immersion blender.
 You can add more liquid if necessary if it seems too thick.
 Stir in the reserved cauliflower florets.

-• To serve, ladle into bowls and top with a spoonful each of Simple Green Sauce and yogurt.
-Sprinkle with sesame seeds.
+• To serve, ladle into bowls and top with your desired garnishes.

 Nutrition